-The Dual Language program is offered at five elementaries in the district.
-English speaking students are instructed with Spanish speaking students beginning in kindergarten.
+The Dual Language program is offered at six elementaries, two middle, two intermediate and one high school in the district.
+English and Spanish speaking students are instructed together in both languages beginning in kindergarten.
 The goal of the program is to create bilingual, biliterate and bicultural students upon graduation from high school.
 The following schools offer the Dual Language Program:

-Bailey Elementary Bush Elementary Fisher Elementary Garfield Elementary Pomeroy Elementary Kendrick Middle School Milstead Middle School Miller Intermediate Pasadena Memorial High School
+Bailey Elementary Bush Elementary Fisher Elementary Garfield Elementary Hancock Elementary Pomeroy Elementary Kendrick Middle School Milstead Middle School Miller Intermediate Park View Intermediate Pasadena Memorial High School